Phenomenology of a Kinetic Higgs Portal: Phenomenological probes at the LHC and beyond

 \subsubsection{Processes with Higgs off-shell modifications}

 We now turn to constraining the momentum dependence imparted on the physical Higgs boson's propagation in four top quark, $ZZ$, and $HH$ production.
 Firstly, we consider $t\bar t t \bar t$, which has recently been observed by ATLAS~\cite{ATLAS:2023ajo} and CMS~\cite{CMS:2023qyl}, surpassing their midterm sensitivity extrapolations.
 It can be expected that the HL-LHC will further improve its sensitivity to this channel, eventually being able to set relatively tight constraints on new physics~\cite{Belvedere:2024wzg}.
 Similar to on-shell Higgs production, we renormalise the $t\bar t \to H \to t\bar t $ amplitude.
 As mentioned above, we can decouple the Goldstone boson contributions so that the off-shell $t\bar t \to t\bar t$ amplitudes can be interfaced with {\tt{MadGraph\_aMC@NLO}}~\cite{Alwall:2014hca}.
-The result for the HL-LHC\footnote{Throughout this paper, we consider 13.6 TeV collisions for our HL-LHC projections.}, including its sensitivity to scale variations, is shown in Fig.~\ref{fig:4t} for the four-top production extrapolation to the HL-LHC of~\cite{Belvedere:2024wzg}.
+The result for the HL-LHC\footnote{Throughout this paper, we consider 13.6 TeV collisions for our HL-LHC projections.} is shown in Fig.~\ref{fig:4ta} for the four-top production extrapolation to the HL-LHC of~\cite{Belvedere:2024wzg}.
 Here we also revisit the combined Higgs signal strength constraints and direct WBF constraints detailed in Sec.~\ref{sec:direct}.
-Indeed, four top quark production is sensitive enough to constrain the parameter space of the kinetic Higgs portal efficiently.
-This sensitivity, however, is relatively insensitive to the mass scale of the propagating scalar $S$, which becomes apparent from the comparison of Figs.~\ref{fig:4ta} and~\ref{fig:4tb}.
+The production of four top quarks, unfortunately, does not provide competitive constraints, cf. Fig.~\ref{fig:4ta}.

 Next, we consider $ZZ$ production.\footnote{Both $ZZ$ and $HH$ results have been obtained with {\tt{vbfnlo}}~\cite{Arnold:2008rz}.} Similar to the $t \bar t \to t\bar t$ amplitudes the $t\bar t \to ZZ$ amplitude can be renormalised.
 The universal character of the Higgs portal guarantees a relation between the renormalisation constants\footnote{Electroweak one-loop renormalisation techniques have been reviewed extensively in~\cite{Denner:1991kt,Denner:2019vbn}.}